Yorm/B_Babylonis/README.md

 # Bibliotheca Babylonis

+The project generates books from the abstract Babylonian library and pages of absurd texts in Old Norse

+## Instruction
 To change the mode, assign the desired book class to the *Book.class* and transfer to the makeBook method the number of desired books.

 The program needs some work: